ONEcampaign/trillions_tracker/scripts/README.md

 ### Key differences
 While the original methodology doesn't specify the detail of bilateral lenders, we exclude China from the list of lenders.

+We also China from the list of borrowers.

+Combined, that creates a significant difference with the original 2019 data.